plaurin84/plaurin84.github.io/_posts/2017-09-21-installing-pnda.markdown

 date:   2017-09-21 22:09:00 -0400
 categories: blog
 ---
-### What is PNDA?
+# What is PNDA?
 PNDA is a Linux Foundation Collaborative Project.
 It brings multiple open source technologies together, in a manner of providing a scalable big data analytics Platform.
 For more details, have a look at the project's website [here](http://www.pnda.io).

-### Installation procedure
-## Overview
+# Overview
-While this page is focused on the specifics of an AWS deployment, this overview showcases the available deployment host platforms.
+While this page is focused on the specifics of an AWS deployment for PNDA release 3.5, this overview showcases the available deployment host platforms.
 Keep in mind that different hosts have slightly different installation procedures.

 PNDA can be installed on 4 types of hosts:
 * Amazon AWS using [CloudFormation](https://aws.amazon.com/cloudformation/)